navapbc/strata-template-documentai-api/README.md

   </a>
 </h4>

-# Template Python FastAPI application
+# Template DocumentAI API application

-This is a template repository for a Python FastAPI application.
+This is a template repository for a DocumentAI API application.
+Unlike some other Strata templates, this is more of a complete application intended for use almost out of the box.

 See [`navapbc/platform`](https://github.com/navapbc/strata) for other template repos.

 ## Features

-- Python FastAPI framework for high-performance APIs
-- Docker containerization for consistent deployment
-- Environment-based configuration
-- Testing framework setup
-- CI/CD workflow templates
-- Security scanning with container tools
+- API for identifying and extracting data from "document" files

 ## Repo structure
 ```text